-- 1. Quality and meaningfulness of Elementary Science Teaching Resource and resources used in investigation - Elementary Science Teaching Resource is described clearly, insightfully, and completely. - Elementary Science Teaching Resource is clearly connected to the Alberta Science Curriculum. - Elementary Science Teaching Resource is meaningful to teaching elementary science. - Evaluation demonstrates an emerging understanding of concepts and theories related to the teaching of the discipline. - Submission includes at least 3 peer reviewed references. - 2.
-Overall Presentation of Elementary Science Teaching Resource - Elementary Science Teaching Resource is presented in an organized, clear, and succinct way. - Thoughts as a developing teacher are presented with "I statements" and demonstrate a growing understanding of science teaching. - Resources are cited correctly and embedded when relevant. - 3.
+1. Quality and meaningfulness of Elementary Science Teaching Resource and resources used in investigation

+- Elementary Science Teaching Resource is described clearly, insightfully, and completely. - Elementary Science Teaching Resource is clearly connected to the Alberta Science Curriculum. - Elementary Science Teaching Resource is meaningful to teaching elementary science. - Evaluation demonstrates an emerging understanding of concepts and theories related to the teaching of the discipline. - Submission includes at least 3 peer reviewed references.

+2. Overall Presentation of Elementary Science Teaching Resource

+- Elementary Science Teaching Resource is presented in an organized, clear, and succinct way. - Thoughts as a developing teacher are presented with "I statements" and demonstrate a growing understanding of science teaching. - Resources are cited correctly and embedded when relevant. - 3.
 Quality of responses to classmates - Responses to peers are thoughtful and representative of a growing teacher identity.

 II.
-Learning Task 2: Design of a Short-term Learning Plan (Lesson Plan), 40%, Due: Friday, March 14th
+Learning Task 2: Design of a Short-term Learning Plan (Lesson Plan), 40%, Due: Friday, July 18th

-For this Learning Task, students will work in small groups to design a set of Short-Term Learning Plans that are illustrative of key aspects of curriculum and educational research introduced in the course.
-Students will then present on their set of Short-Term Learning Plan designs as a group in order to build the collective teacher toolbox of the class.
-Students will form groups for this task based on overlaps between their chosen Science Teaching Resources submitted for Learning Task 1.
-These Short-Term Learning Plans may take any form chosen by the groups/individuals (such as around a specific project, a unit as distinguished in the Alberta Programs of Study, or other design choice).
-The learning design and the theoretical framework supporting it will be posted on D2L for analysis and "feedforward" suggestions from members of the class.
+For this Learning Task, students will work individually to design a Short-Term Learning Plan (Lesson Plan) that is illustrative of key aspects of curriculum and educational research introduced in the course.
+Students will then present on their Short-Term Learning Plan designs to the class in order to build the collective teacher toolbox of the class.
+These Short-Term Learning Plans may take any form chosen by the individual student (such as around a specific project, a unit as distinguished in the Alberta Programs of Study, or other design choice).